India’s Hydrogen Purchase Obligation

 Aug 2025

-SIGHT Mode 2A auctions conclude — ~0.7 MTPA awarded Done
+SIGHT Mode 2A auctions conclude: ~0.7 MTPA awarded Done

 Mar 2026

-HPO — still unnotified Pending
+HPO: still unnotified Pending

-Why it keeps getting delayed — the interministerial problem
+Why it keeps getting delayed: the interministerial problem

-The Department of Fertilisers problem
+The Department of Fertilisers concern

-The Ministry of Finance problem
+The Ministry of Finance hurdle

 The Interministerial Alignment Map